MALES-project/SpeckleCn2Profiler/README.md

 To get started with the project, follow these steps:

 - **Prerequisites:**
   In order to correctly install `speckcn2` you need `python3.9` or higher.
 If you don't have it installed, you can download it from the [official website](https://www.python.org/downloads/).
-You will also need the header files that are required to compile Python extensions and are contained in `python-dev`.
+You will also need the header files that are required to compile Python extensions and are contained in `python3-dev`.
 On Ubuntu, you can install them with:
   ```bash
   apt-get install python-dev
   ```